d-protsenko/tutorials/quickstart/how_to_start.md

 ### Test the Server

-You server listens on port 9909 and receives POST requests.
+Our server listens on port 9909 and receives POST requests.
 You must provide "messageMapId" in each request.

 ```console
 $ curl -X POST http://localhost:9909/ \